 You Move Fast and Break Things

-If you’re a startup according to Eric Reis’s definition – an institution designed to deliver a new product or service under conditions of extreme uncertainty – you will need a fast feedback loop and to react to market changes quickly.
+If you’re a startup according to Eric Reis’s definition – an institution designed to deliver a new product or service under conditions of extreme uncertainty – you will need a fast feedback loop and be able to react to market changes quickly.
 At some point, you might need to pivot, just like Slack did at some point, for the sake of not wasting even more money on a product for which there is little or no demand.
-Such a strategy requires swift action, so you might want to have an in-house team to avoid the day-to-day bottlenecks you would otherwise have with an outsourced team.
+Such a strategy requires swift action, so you might want to have an in-house team to avoid the day-to-day bottlenecks you’d otherwise have with an outsourced team.

 Go for: In-house team

 You Rely on Integrating into a Technical Ecosystem